Skip to main content

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2024/25 academic year.
 The final modules will be published by September 2024.

-Upon successful completion of the taught phase you will proceed to the Marketing Project which takes the place of a traditional dissertation.
+Upon successful completion of the taught phase, you'll proceed to the Marketing Project which takes the place of a traditional dissertation.
+This runs from June until September, and you’re expected to remain in Cardiff until this is submitted.

 The Marketing Project aims to integrate and apply core marketing course concepts, skills and techniques holistically, experientially and in a self-guiding context in order to construct and present a complete marketing project report for an organisation based on a defined brief.